sondi-ar/Archive/README.md

 <img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/Art1.png" width="30%">   <img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/Art2.png" width="31.8%">

-Andrea Fraser, Untitled (2003): The artist is seen having sex with an unidentified American collector. <br/>
+On the left we see the work of Andrea Fraser "Untitled, 2003".
+The artist is seen having sex with an unidentified American collector. <br/>
-Skin, 2009: Two figures in nude bodysuits start making out, cutting away parts of their costumes as they grow more aroused.
-“Art meets Porn” -shown in Museum
+On the right we can see "Skin, 2009", a film showing two figures in nude bodysuits starting to make out.
+The figures slowly start to cut away parts of their costumes as they grow more aroused.
+Those are two examples of “Art meets Porn” shown in Museums.

 ```
 How can we define the line between art & pornography?